9-11

 Grief Returns

-Time does restore to us our quiet joy in the spiritual presence of those we love,
+Time does restore to us our quiet joy in

 so that we learn to remember without pain,